 A forest of columns with clearings

 A new state school in the Danish Municipality of Haderslev is visionary on multiple levels.
-For one, the column-beam system and facades are made of wood, which makes the 6,500 m2 school one of largest timber structures to be constructed in Denmark in recent times.
+For one, the column-beam system and facades are made of wood, which makes the 6,500 m2 school one of the largest timber structures to be constructed in Denmark in recent times.
 In addition, the teaching is based on the educational philosophy developed in New Zealand about student-centred learning and flexible open learning environments.

 Working in close cooperation with the engineering company Sloth Møller and the other consultants, Arkitema was responsible for the architectural design of the school, and the project was executed with a sensitive and holistic attention to detail.
 The main architectural concept is based on the principle of a supported forest-like grid of columns in a fixed modular system.
 Some of the trees in the ‘forest’ have been ‘felled’ to create clearings with high ceilings and beautiful natural lighting.
 Elsewhere, more condensed spaces and cave-like niches have been formed.
 Like in the great outdoors.